alirezaft/PrefabPalette/README.md

 **Compatibility: This tool is tested with Unity 2021.1.2f1 and 2020.2.0f1.
 The minimum supported version is set to 2020.2**

 ## How to use
-You can open prefab palette from `Edit -> Prefab Palette` Drag the prefab you want from the Project window to one of the slots.
+You can open prefab palette from `Window -> Prefab Palette` Drag the prefab you want from the Project window to one of the slots.

 ![View of the window](PrefabPaletteGeneral.gif)